 Maggie Salas-Crespo joined Children’s Advocacy Alliance as the Communications Coordinator.
 Maggie developed her passion for healthcare policy while working as an exchange enrollment facilitator, and later as an outreach associate for Nevada Health Link.
 During her time with Nevada Health Link, Maggie coordinated outreach efforts statewide to educate Nevadans on the Affordable Care Act and provided assistance for people to enroll for healthcare.
 After her time with the Nevada exchange, Maggie worked as the Nevada Representative for the Alliance for Healthcare Security where she successfully led grassroots efforts against the repeal of the Affordable Care Act.
 Maggie received a Bachelor’s Degree in Anthropology and Women’s Studies from the University of Nevada, Reno.

 Strong Start Northern Nevada Campaign Coordinator

-Kaia received her Bachelor’s Degree in Professional Child Development at the University of Wyoming.
+Danielle received her Bachelors in Social Work at the University of Nevada, Reno.

 Nicole Rivera joins the Children’s Advocacy Alliance team as the Administrative Assistant located in the Las Vegas office.
 Nicole has a strong passion for helping children throughout her community and demonstrates it through countless volunteering hours at various agencies while also working in the field to help ensure the children of her community have the support and tools needed to grow up healthy and successful.